AARP Eye Center

 You apply for coverage and choose your plan at the same time.
 Make sure to pay your first premium directly to your insurance carrier.
 After your first payment, your carrier will bill you.
 To apply and enroll:

-- Online: Go to the Nevada Health Link website and click the Get Started button in the upper-right-hand corner.
+- Online: Go to the Nevada Health Link website, where you can compare plans and get help enrolling.
 You can also request assistance via email at CustomerServiceNVHL@exchange.nv.gov.

 - In person: “Assisters” are available at no cost to help you navigate the application and enrollment process, either in person or via Zoom for those concerned about exposure to COVID-19.
 You can request an in-person assister on the Nevada Health Link website or by phone at 800-547-2927.
 You can work with two types of assisters: an agent-broker or a certified enrollment counselor (a description of their roles is available on the Nevada Health Link website).